Trip-ROMA: Self-Supervised Learning with Triplets and Random Mappings: Introduction

-As for the second question, we propose a ``random mapping preemptive measure'' into SSL to help unsupervised deep models efficiently deal with overfitting.
+As for the second question, we propose a ``\textit{random mapping preemptive measure}'' into SSL to help unsupervised deep models efficiently deal with over-fitting.
 In other words, we can learn more robust representations by forcing models maintain the required sample relationship even under random mappings.
-This is because sometimes the relationship of samples during optimization could be satisfied by chance or overfitting.
-Taking random mappings as a preemptive act can alleviate such a problem to some extent, and therefore bring a more robust way to evaluate the relationship between samples.
-In this work, we provide interpretation to the effect of the proposed random mapping strategy from the perspective of perturbation of samples or the coordinate system.
-Because all random mappings are confined to satisfy the same correlation requirement, we name our method ROMA, taking the meaning from ``all roads lead to Rome''.
+This is because sometimes the relationship of samples during the training process could be satisfied by chance or over-fitting.
+Taking \textit{RandOm MApping (ROMA)} as a preemptive measure can alleviate such a problem to some extent, and thus bring a more robust way to evaluate the relationship between samples.
+In addition, random mappings could enhance the diversity of samples' features, which can also alleviate the over-fitting caused by the scarce of samples in the small data regimes.
+In this work, we provide interpretation to the effect of the proposed random mapping strategy from the perspective of perturbation of the coordinate system.
+Because the same relationship of samples in triplets is required to be satisfied for all random mappings, we name our method \textit{Trip-ROMA}, taking the meaning from \textit{``all roads lead to a trip to Rome''}.

-By integrating the triplet-based loss and random mapping strategy, we obtain the proposed method ROMA, which achieves a new state of the art on multiple benchmark datasets.
-Under the linear evaluation protocol, ROMA achieves $79.24\%$ top-1 accuracy on ImageNet-100, which is a $3.4\%$ absolute improvement over SimCLR~\cite{chen2020simple}.
-In addition, as a plug-in and free-lunch strategy, ROMA can also consistently improve the performance of existing SSL methods.
+Typically, the existing SSL methods are mainly designed on large-scale data, \emph{e.g.,} ImageNet-1K~\citep{deng2009imagenet}, while paying less attention to small data.
+Therefore, in this work, we mainly focus on small data and investigate the transferability of SSL models on small data.
+Through extensive experiments, we show that our Trip-ROMA can achieve a new state of the art on multiple benchmarks.
+Specifically, under the linear evaluation protocol, Trip-ROMA achieves $83.05\%$ top-1 accuracy on ImageNet-100, which is a $3.07\%$ absolute improvement over SimCLR~\citep{chen2020simple}.
+Using the $k$-NN evaluation protocol, Trip-ROMA achieves $58.02\%$ top-1 accuracy on \emph{mini}ImageNet under the $5$-way $1$-shot few-shot setting, which is a $5.26\%$ absolute improvement over SimSiam~\citep{chen2021exploring}.
+Moreover, when extended to the large-scale dataset, Trip-ROMA can also obtain a superior top-1 accuracy of $71.1\%$ on ImageNet-1K under the linear evaluation protocol compared to the state-of-the-art methods.
+In addition, as a plug-and-play strategy, the ROMA strategy can also consistently improve the performance of existing SSL methods.